 Dilpreet Bhullar is a writer and researcher based in New Delhi, India.
 With an MPhil from the University of Delhi in Comparative Literature, she has been the recipient of the Alliance for Historical Dialogue and Accountability Fellowship at Columbia University, New York.
 She is co-editor of the books Third Eye: Photography and Ways of Seeing and Voices and Images.
 Her essays on identity politics, the representation of refugees in print and digital media, and visual sociology are frequently published in leading books and journals.
 Currently, she is the associate editor of a theme-based journal dedicated to visual arts, published by India Habitat Centre.

-Dilpreet is developing the project entitled Narrative of Object and Voice of Memory Refugees from Myanmar, Afghanistan, Somalia in Delhi and Kashmir.
+Dilpreet is developing the project entitled Narrative of Object and Voice of Memory.
 The exercise to retrace the intangible memory entwined with the tangible object is the core of the project.
-The etic framework of the projects offers refugees the agency to share a figment of personal memory of loss to reconcile with the past in the present with a desire of creating a promising future.
-Towards this end, the photo-documentation of the object – a source of emotive personal attachment – interweaves the personal histories and experiences of displacement in an effort to forge a path of emancipation from the umbrella definitions of refugees.
+The etic framework of the projects offers displaced the agency to share a figment of personal memory of loss to reconcile with the past in the present with a desire of creating a promising future.
+Towards this end, the photo-documentation of the object – a source of emotive personal attachment – interweaves the personal histories and experiences of displacement.

 “The exercise to retrace the intangible memory entwined with the tangible object is the core of the project.”